LIN-Tianyuan/DRF/README.md

  - DestroyModelMixin
    - Delete data
 ### 6.3 SubClasses of expansion class
+ - CreateAPIView
+   - Inherits from CreateModelMixin and GenericAPIView
+ - ListCreateAPIView
+ - ...
 ## 7. View Collection
  - 1. Route Matching Rules
  - 2. Methods defined in a view are no longer defined as requested